 The Norfolk County Council in exercise of its powers under Sections 84 and Part IV of Schedule 9 of the Road Traffic Regulation Act 1984, and of all other enabling powers, and after consultation with the Chief Officer of Police in accordance with Part III of Schedule 9 to the Act, hereby make the following Order:

-This Order may be cited as The Norfolk County Council (Morton the Hill, Weston Longville and Honingham, Various Roads) (30 mph Speed Limit) Order 2025 and shall come into effect on the XX day of XX 2025.
+This Order may be cited as The Norfolk County Council (Morton on the Hill, Weston Longville and Honingham, Various Roads) (30 mph Speed Limit) Order 2025 and shall come into effect on the XX day of XX 2025.

 No person shall cause or permit any motor vehicle to proceed along the length of the roads specified in the Schedule to this Order at a speed exceeding 30 miles per hour.